Extending structures for 3-Lie algebras: 3-Lie algebras and cohomology

-In this section, we study abelian extensions of 3-Lie algebras.
-We show that associated to any abelian extension, there is a representation and a 1-cocycle.
+Now we give a brief description of the theory of abelian extensions of 3-Lie algebras.
+We are going to show that associated to any abelian extension, there is a representation and a 1-cocycle.
 Furthermore, abelian extensions can be classified by the first cohomology group.